 His first book, The Invisible Injured, explores how war and peacekeeping trauma affected Canadian soldiers from 1914 to 2014, and is the first book-length history of the subject in Canada to cover such a long timeframe.
 Using candid interviews with former peacekeepers and Afghanistan War veterans, Adam probes some of the emotional effects of military operations as well as the difficulties soldiers face when reintegrating to civilian society.

 Adam’s second book, After the War, co-authored with retired Lieutenant-Colonel Stéphane Grenier, is a biography of Grenier’s United Nations service during the Rwandan Genocide (1994) and his subsequent fight against his own inner demons and an archaic military health system.
 Montgomery and Grenier’s book investigates how one individual coped with trauma and then used his experiences to change military and civilian approaches to mental illness.
 It is a story of despair, hope, and resilience.
-After the War will be released in February 2018.

 As well as the aforementioned titles, Adam is also currently working on a book that will examine how Canadian soldiers and families have dealt with loss.

 After The War, my co-authored memoire of retired lieutenant-colonel Stéphane Grenier’s peacekeeping experiences in Rwanda and subsequent struggle with mental turmoil, was released in February and has been featured in numerous media outlets.
 The book outlines Grenier’s growth from the horrific experiences he saw in Rwanda and how he has tried to change the mental health system in Canada through